Markusjsommer/TD2/notes.md

     - predict likely coding regions based on homology

 - replicating output
-    - what is th difference in output for prokaryote vs eukaryote
+    - what is the difference in output for prokaryote vs eukaryote